just-buildsystem/justbuild/doc/concepts/rules.md

    non-empty list of strings.
 The 0'th element of that list will also be the program to be executed.

+ - `"cwd"` The directory inside the action root to change to before executing the command.
+The directory has to be given as a string decribing a non-upwards relative path.
+This field is optional and defaults to `""`.

  - `"env"` The environment in which the command should be executed, given as a map of strings to strings.

  - `"outs"` and `"out_dirs"` Two list of strings naming the files and directories, respectively, the command is expected to create.
+Those paths are interpreted relative to the action root (not relative to `"cwd"`).
    It is an error if the command fails to create the promised output files.
 These two lists have to be disjoint, but an entry of `"outs"` may well name a location inside one of the `"out_dirs"`.